No description

 Command Description

-USER.GRANT <db> <user> <perm> Grant permission (read/write/admin)
+USER.GRANT <db> <username> <perm> Grant permission (read/write/admin)

-USER.REVOKE <db> <user> Revoke permission
+USER.REVOKE <db> <username> Revoke permission

 FLUSHDB Clear current database